LiskArchive/lisk-legacy-docs/configuration.md

             },
             "loading": {
                 "loadPerIteration": 5000, // How many blocks to load from a peer or the database during verification.
                 "rebuildUpToRound": null, // Integer.
-If this value is defined, the node will start and rebuild until the defined round (set to 0 to rebuild until current round).
+If this value is defined, the node will start and rebuild up to the defined round (set to 0 to rebuild until current round).
 Otherwise, the application continues normal execution.
             },
             "exceptions": { // Define network specific exceptions.
 More details about exceptions: https://github.com/LiskHQ/lisk-sdk/blob/development/lisk/EXCEPTIONS.md
                 "blockRewards": [],